 The famous Laetoli footprints were made by a human ancestor 3.56 million years ago in the Rift Valley of Tanzania and are the earliest fossil evidence of bipedalism in our ancestors.
 The trail of 70 tracks found in 1976, are believed to correspond to an Australopithecus afarensis.
 The tracks were covered for protection after initial investigations.
 At the request of the Tanzanian government a partial re-excavation of the site was conducted in February of 2011 to evaluate the preservation of the buried footprint trail and to get samples for further scientific studies.

 BLM has issued a National sage grouse policy to ensure environmentally responsible exploration, authorization, leasing and development of energy resources within the range of the Gunnison sage-grouse.
 To support the Colorado State Office and the Gunnison Field Office, the BLM acquired lidar and airborne digital imagery for approximately 30,000 acres in the Gunnison basin.
-In 2011 lidar data were acquired at 8 - 10 points per square meter density and used to create highly accurate bare earth elevation models and representations of sagebrush vegetation structure.

 The Oregon BLM State Office developed a semi-automated technique to map juniper distribution for specific project areas.
 The technique uses 0.5 meter color infra-red NAIP imagery to identify juniper vegetation and map individual trees.
 The maps are used to plan for field activities such as fuel treatments and habitat restoration.